 Simon Yersin obtained his MSc in Industrial and Environmental Biotechnology at KTH in Sweden.
 He has a strong interest in the human gut microbiome, especially on microbiota-targeted interventions and effects of environmental factors on the development of the microbiome.
 He joined the Vonaesch lab at the DMF as a PhD student.
 In his spare time, he likes playing basketball, hiking, skiing, traveling and spending time with friends.

 Sarah is an Irish expat who earned her Master’s degree in Microbiology and Immunology at ETH Zürich.
 During her thesis, she explored the role of the Salmonella enterica serovar Typhimurium secretion systems in the generation of antibiotic persisters in vivo.
 Her great interest in the intricate interplay amongst microbiota, pathogens their host led her to join the Vonaesch lab in January 2022 for her PhD.
 Her work will focus on shedding light on the molecular mechanisms linking malnutrition and the development of metabolic syndromes.
 In particular, she will assess for a possible role of the very early life gut microbiome in metabolic changes as well as epigenetic imprinting in vivo.
 Outside of the lab, she enjoys travelling, hiking, sailing and socialising.

-In her spare time, she likes playing tennis, reading books and spending time with her friends and family.
+In her spare time, she likes freediving, rollerblading near the lake and rock climbing with her friends.

 Former Group members